Tranquility2/Crafty/README.md

 ✔️ Click "Update" to apply your changes.
 - **Generating Image:**
 📷 Click the "Generate Image" button to create a static image of the current recipe build area.
+💾 Click the "Save Image" button to save the image to your computer.

+---

 ## Drag and Drop Image Update